luca-waldvogel/arithmetic-formatter/README.md

 This project is an **arithmetic formatter** that can format up to five addition and subtraction math problems with numbers of up to four digits.

-It was created as part of my **Scientific Computing with Python Certification** from freeCodeCamp.
+It was created as part of my **Scientific Computing with Python Certification**.
 👉 [View my certification here](https://freecodecamp.org/certification/lucawaldvogel/scientific-computing-with-python-v7)

 ---